-- (1) The chair of the examination board or a member designated by the chair creates a report on the course of a part of the state final examination. - (2) The report includes: - a) the list of members of the examination board; - b) the questions drawn by the student; and - c) the grade. - (3) Unless it is stated that the examination board reached the grade by a "majority vote," the board is presumed to have voted unanimously. - (4) If the grade is "fail" ("neprospěl/a"), the examination board must provide a sufficiently specific justification including clear reasons for the grade so that the grade may be reviewed; the examination board informs the student of the possibility to express his opinion on this fact and includes such student's opinion in the report. - (5) The examination board also includes in the report other important facts of the course of the examination.
+(1) The chair of the examination board or a member designated by the chair creates a report on the course of the defence of a diploma thesis and subject area state examination.

+- (2) The report includes: - a) the list of members of the examination board; - b) the questions drawn by the student in the case of the subject area state examination; and - c) the grade awarded.

+(3) Unless it is stated that the examination board reached the grade by a "majority vote," the board is presumed to have voted unanimously.

+(4) If the grade is "fail" ("neprospěl/a"), the examination board must provide a sufficiently specific justification including clear reasons for the grade so that the grade may be reviewed; the examination board informs the student of the possibility to express his opinion on this fact and includes such student's opinion in the report.

+(5) The examination board also includes in the report other important facts of the course of the examination.